jnunyez/synchronization/README.md

   ```
 #### Silicom Timing Synchronization Stack

-Now that the card has been installed, we proceed to installing the the required Operators in our OpenShift cluster.
+Now that the card has been installed, we proceed to installing the required Operators in our OpenShift cluster.
 These pieces of software will be in charge of configuring the Timing Synchronization aspects supported by the card.

 ### Install Operators from the embedded OperatorHub

 #### Create namespace
 We first create a namespace from the Web Console.
 Go to **Administration->Namespaces** and click